-This section does not apply to benefits provided under the HMO benefit option, the Cigna HMO and PPO dental benefits, or the vision+ benefits.
+This section does not apply to benefits provided under the Kaiser HMO benefits or to the Cigna HMO dental benefits.

 The Plan's right to recover payments

 When injury is caused by someone else

 Sometimes, you or your dependent suffer injuries and incur medical expenses as a result of an accident or act for which someone other than UNITE HERE HEALTH is financially responsible.
 For benefit repayment purposes, "subrogation" means that UNITE HERE HEALTH takes over the same legal rights to collect money damages that a participant had.